 Late Drop/Permission to Drop (PTD) or File Pass/No Pass

 The College of Letters and Science requires that approval for a late drop or Passed/Not Passed option after the deadline be granted only if unexpected circumstances beyond your control occur after the deadline.
 Late drops or Passed/Not Passed grading will not be approved for poor academic performance, change of interest, unavailability of graded work, lack of midterm result or lack of need for a grade in the class.
 Timeliness is crucial.
 Your chance of approval diminishes the longer you wait.
-Following are the acceptable reasons and required documentation:
+The following are the acceptable reasons and required documentation:

 Reason: Increase in Work Hours

 Required Documentation: On letterhead, signed by employer.

-Required Documentation: Recommendation from the Student Health and Counseling Center.
+Required Documentation: On letterhead, recommendation from the Student Health and Counseling Center.
 (Note: Documentation regarding Covid-19 must apply to your immediate household).

 Reason: Serious Personal Problem

 Required Documentation: On letterhead, recommendation from a mental health professional.

 Reason: Death in Family